Rectal Cancer

 Older age is a main risk factor for most cancers.
 The chance of getting cancer increases as you get older.

-Signs of rectal cancer include a change in bowel habits or blood in the stool.
+Signs of rectal cancer include blood in the stool or a change in bowel habits.

 These and other signs and symptoms may be caused by rectal cancer or by other conditions.
-Check with your doctor if you have any of the following:
+Check with your doctor if you have:

 Tests that examine the rectum and colon are used to diagnose rectal cancer.